vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 of these, some of which are described in HV I. 505 ff.
 Caturyugavrata-On first four days of Cai, and of the following

-months worship of the four yugas, Krta, Tretā, Dvāpara and Tisya ( Kali); one year; subsist on milk alone.
+months worship of the four yugas, Kr̥ta, Tretā, Dvāpara and Tisya ( Kali); one year; subsist on milk alone.
 HV

 II.
 503-504 quoting some verses from Vi.
 Dh.
 III.
 144.1-7.
 Catus-sama-vide p.
 38 n 88 above.
 Candradarśana-niṣedha-See under Gaṇeśa-caturthi pp. 147-148